DataHearth/config-mapper/README.md

   Resolved by create a new primary key based on GitHub new GIT SSH standards ([issue](https://github.com/go-git/go-git/issues/411))
 - Cloning from GitHub with `https BasicAuth` and 2FA activated: `authentication required` Resolved by creating an access token and set it as password in configuration
+- WSL might have a rough time with opened files by `homebrew` and throwing `Error: too many open files`.
+  [This thread](https://github.com/Homebrew/linuxbrew-core/issues/21139) discuss about this issue.
+  The workaround seems to be settings the filesystem limit (`ulimit -Hn && ulimit -Sn`) to the maximum value (which was 4096 on my machine).